-With no grains, GMOs, by-products, fillers, corn, wheat, soy, artificial colors, artificial flavorings and preservatives, Addiction’s RDF is a delicious, nutritious and hypoallergenic pet food your Alaskan Malamute will love.
+With no grains, GMOs, , fillers, corn, wheat, soy, artificial colors, artificial flavorings and preservatives, Addiction’s RDF is a delicious, nutritious and hypoallergenic pet food your Alaskan Malamute will love.

 Discover Addiction Pet Foods range of Raw Dehydrated Food products

 Buy Addiction Pet Foods’ RDF in a store near you.